Are you looking for the best things to do in Cannes in winter? This guide has you covered – keep reading to find out more!

 La Croisette is an excellent place for window shopping, or you can test your credit card on a shopping therapy in designer boutiques.

-After sunset, La Croisette lights up with all the lights, inviting you to have a romantic dinner in one of the many restaurants.
-For example, it can be La Môme Plage, overlooking the waterfront.
+After sunset, La Croisette lights up with all the lights, inviting you to have a romantic dinner in one of the many restaurants, such as La Môme Plage overlooking the waterfront.

 5. See the Palais des Festivals